 As of December 31, 2016, we issued a total of 400,000 restricted common shares to our Advisors, valued at \$100,000 (based on the estimated fair value of the stock on the date of grant) for outside advisory and consulting services pursuant to our 2015 Equity Incentive Plan.
 One-twelfth (1/12) of the shares will be earned each month.
 We will revalue the shares at each vesting period and recognize expense for the portion of the shares earned.
-We recognized compensation expense of \$25,000 under general and administrative expenses in the accompanying consolidated Statements of Operations for the three months ended March 31, 2017 (Successor) with \$10,417 remaining to be amortized.
-As of March 31, 2017, the Advisors had vested in 358,333 shares with 41,667 shares to vest over the remaining vesting period.
+We recognized compensation expense of \$6,250 and \$31,250 under general and administrative expenses in the accompanying consolidated Statements of Operations for the three and six months ended June 30, 2017 (Successor), respectively, with \$4,167 remaining to be amortized.
+As of June 30, 2017, the Advisors had vested in 383,333 shares with 16,667 shares to vest over the remaining vesting period.

 As of December 31, 2016, we previously issued our CEO, options for 10,000,000 shares of our common stock under the 2015 Plan, valued at \$2,500,000 (based on the Black Scholes valuation model on the grant date).
 The Black-Scholes option-pricing model used the following weighted average assumptions as of December 31, 2016: (i) no dividend yield for each year, (ii) volatility of 35.6 percent, (iii) risk-free interest rate of 1.87 percent, (iv) stock price of \$0.25, (v) exercise price of \$0.005, and (vi) expected life of 6.0 years.
 The options will vest 50% on the first anniversary of the grant date ("First Year Vest") and the remaining 50% of the shares shall vest in twelve (12) equal installments on the first day of each calendar month following the first anniversary of the grant date beginning on June 1, 2016 and ending on June 1, 2017 ("Second Year Vest"), provided that CEO is continuously employed by the Company from the grant date through such applicable vesting date.
-Notwithstanding the foregoing, 100% of the shares of the Company's common stock subject to the option shall fully vest if the Company shall successfully sell all of the shares of its common stock included in the primary offering of such common stock by the Company pursuant to the registration statement on Form S-1 to be filed with the Securities and Exchange Commission within ninety (90) days of the grant date.
-The First Year Vest options will amortize to expense over a 24 month period beginning May 2015 through April 2016 and the Second Year Vest options will amortize to expense over a 24 month period beginning May 2015 through April 2017.
-We recognized expense of \$40,831 for the three months ended March 31, 2017 (Successor) within stock based compensation in the accompanying consolidated Statement of Operations with the remaining \$4,560 to be recognized over the remaining vesting period.
+Notwithstanding the foregoing, 100% of the shares of the Company's common stock by the Company pursuant to the registration statement on Form S-1 to be filed with the Securities and Exchange Commission within ninety (90) days of the grant date.
+The First Year Vest options will amortize to expense over a 12 month period beginning May 2015 through April 2016 and the Second Year Vest options will amortize to expense over a 24 month period beginning May 2015 through April 2017.

+We recognized expense of \$4,560 and \$45,391 for the three and six months ended June 30, 2017 (Successor), respectively, within stock based compensation in the accompanying consolidated Statement of Operations with no amounts remaining to be recognized.